kwirk/eventgallery/admin/doc/readme.md

 		- Thumbs contain now the original EXI information.
 This will help to have the necessary meta data available once those images appear somewhere else.

+	- Bug Fixes
+		- fixed usage of wrong configuration set once the current menu item is not given

 ## 2.6.6
 	- Bug Fixes